igordelorenzi/api-examples/javaOauthSample/README.md

 This project contains a simple application that integrates with ContaAzul APIs using 0Auth 2 Authorization.

-## Before you start

-Before you run the application, you need to get your integration credentials, and redirect uri:

-- client_id
-- client_secret
-- redirect_uri

-*** It's very important not to let your credentials exposed in the frontend or any public place ***

-For more information on how to get API Credentials go to [http://developers.contaazul.com](http://developers.contaazul.com)

 ## Configuring

-Before running the example you must change your credentials in the `ContaAzulService.java` file.
+Before running the example you must enter your credentials in the `ContaAzulService.java` file.
 The variables that must be filled with your information are :

  - client_id